Skip to content

 Where to Stay?

-Arudh Mahal Homestay owned by Mr. Shital Vijaybhai Pawar’s family.
-The white-washed mansion is behind a busy street and walking distance to the old quarter. (+91 99980 34545)
+Arudh Mahal Homestay is owned by Mr. Shital Vijaybhai Pawar’s family.
+The white-washed mansion is behind a busy street and within walking distance of the old quarter. (+91 99980 34545)

-Madhav Bagh – Royal Heritage Stay finished with Indian and modern design provide a cozy and boutique experience.
+Madhav Bagh – Royal Heritage Stay, finished with Indian and modern design provides a cozy and boutique experience.

 Laxmi Vilas Palace